Describe a person from a different cultural background with whom you enjoy spending time: IELTS Speaking Cue Card

 What cultural festivals have you participated in with your friend?

-I have participated in Onam and Pongal celebrations with Rahul.
-These festivals are vibrant and full of traditions, including special foods, dance, and rituals.
-It was a great experience to see how his family celebrates and to learn about the significance of these festivals.
+I have participated in festivals like Onam and Pongal with Rahul.
+These festivals are vibrant and full of traditions, including special foods, dances, and rituals.
+It was a great experience to see how his family celebrates and to join in the festivities.

 How has spending time with Rahul influenced your perspective on different cultures?

 Spending time with Rahul has broadened my understanding of South Indian culture.
-I've learned about their values, traditions, and the importance of community.
-It has made me appreciate cultural diversity and the richness it brings to our lives.
+I've learned about their customs, values, and the importance of community.
+It has made me appreciate diversity and the richness of different cultural backgrounds.

 What activities do you enjoy doing together with your friend from a different culture?

-We enjoy cooking traditional South Indian dishes together, exploring local markets, and volunteering for charity events.
-These activities not only strengthen our friendship but also allow me to immerse myself in his culture and contribute positively to the community.
+We enjoy cooking traditional South Indian dishes together, exploring cultural events, and volunteering for charity work.
+These activities not only strengthen our friendship but also allow me to immerse myself in his culture and give back to the community.

 Practice other cue cards